How I Amplitude Series

 Claudia is on the growth team, which strongly focuses on product-led growth (PLG) and activation.

-As Appfire has done this foundational PLG work and started tracking activation metrics for individual apps, the brand has come to prefer Amplitude for collecting data and for ad hoc analytics, but also for official metrics reporting.
+As Appfire has done this foundational PLG work and started tracking activation metrics for individual apps, the brand has come to prefer for collecting data and for ad hoc analytics, but also for official metrics reporting.

 Activation Journey Maps